aaberg/sql2o/docs/batch/index.markdown

 leftmenu: batch
 ---

-<p>If you need to run an UPDATE, INSERT or DELETE query multiple times with different parameters, you will get a huge
-performance gain by running them in a batch.
+If you need to run an UPDATE, INSERT or DELETE query multiple times with different parameters, you will get a huge performance gain by running them in a batch.
 This is by some databases also known as bulk updates or bulk inserts.
 Sql2o supports only homogeneous batches, that is batches with only one query, but with multiple sets of parameters.
-This is due to limitations in jdbc.</p>
+This is due to limitations in jdbc.

-<p>In the example below, 100 rows are inserted into a table in the database in one batch.</p>
+In the example below, 100 rows are inserted into a table in the database in one batch.

 {% highlight java %}